UPPMAX/HPC-python/docs/day3/seaborn/README.md

 :::

-:::{admonition} Why does this plot look indentical to the `matplotlib` plot?
+:::{admonition} Why does this plot look identical to the `matplotlib` plot?
 :class: dropdown

 Because it is!

-This plot is indentical to the `matplotlib` plot in [the session about `matplotlib`](../matplotlib/README.md), because `seaborn` is built on top of `matplotlib`.
+This plot is identical to the `matplotlib` plot in [the session about `matplotlib`](../matplotlib/README.md), because `seaborn` is built on top of `matplotlib`.
 Hence, `seaborn` uses `matplotlib` for plotting.